Mind the Gaps: Prioritizing Activities to Meet Regulatory Needs for Acute Systemic Lethality

 - Establishing the feasibility of using artificial intelligence in model development

-The workshop is being organized by NICEATM and the Physicians Committee for Responsible Medicine.
+The workshop was organized by NICEATM and the Physicians Committee for Responsible Medicine.